mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/frequently-asked-questions.md

 **What is the turnaround time for PO request approvals?**

-* Please allow 1-2 weeks for PO request approvals.
+* Allow 1-2 weeks for PO request approvals.
 Each PO request is reviewed by Finance and Legal.
-Please remember to attach the appropriate legal documents to your PO request so as to not delay the review and approval process.
+Remember to attach the appropriate legal documents to your PO request so the the review and approval process isn't delayed.

 **Can we purchase from international vendors?**